Milad-Akarie/auto_route_library/README.md

   @override
   Widget build(BuildContext context) {
     return MaterialApp(
-    // Tell MaterialApp to use our ExtendedNavigator instead of
+    // Let MaterialApp use our ExtendedNavigator instead of
     // the native one by assigning it to it's builder
-    // instead of return the nativeNavigator we're returning our ExtendedNavigator
+    // instead of returning the native Navigator we're returning our ExtendedNavigator
      builder: ExtendedNavigator<Router>(router: Router()),

      // ExtendedNavigator is just a widget so you can still wrap it with other widgets
+     // if you need to
      builder: (ctx, nativeNavigator) => Theme(data:...,
      child: ExtendedNavigator<Router>(router: Router())
      ,)
     );

   }
 }
 ```